 Suddenly, District 1 had nearly all of its member schools competing this fall, something that felt like a longshot as recently as August.

 Thankfully and impressively, it’s been a widely successful return to high school sports.
-Student-athletes are grateful to be with their friends and compete while experiencing limited COVID-19-related shutdowns thanks to diligence to healthy and safety protocols.
+Student-athletes are grateful to be with their friends and compete while experiencing limited COVID-19-related shutdowns thanks to diligence to health and safety protocols.

 At least in this region, evidence has shown that sports participation has not led to mass coronavirus outbreaks as originally feared.